Adding new translatable assets to a Loco project

 Notes

-This field can be used for additional information explaining what the text is about.
-These notes appear in the translation editor along side the source language text.
+This field can be used for additional information explaining what the text is about, or what the asset is for.
+The text appears in the translation editor along side the source language text.

 Updating existing asset properties